Truth in Lending

 - Failed to take care of the motor vehicle in a reasonable manner, so that the motor vehicle may become substantially impaired in value.

-3) The Buyer has knowingly used the motor vehicle, or has knowingly permitted it to be used, in connection with the commission of a criminal offense, other than an infraction, as a consequence of which the motor vehicle has been seized by a federal, state, or local agency or authority pursuant to federal, state, or local law.
+3) The Buyer has knowingly used the motor vehicle, or has knowingly permitted it to be used, in connection with the commission of a criminal offense, causing the motor vehicle has been seized by a federal, state, or local agency or authority pursuant to federal, state, or local law.

 Valuable Reference Links